Setup and configuration

 If your business has digital touchpoints outside of your applications, you can use Dynatrace OpenKit to instrument them, whether or not they’re traditional rich client applications, smart IoT applications, or even Alexa skills.
 Dynatrace OpenKit is best suited for client/server applications that communicate via HTTP (for example, rich-client-applications, embedded devices, and terminals).
 For more information, see Dynatrace OpenKit.

 Custom metric ingestion and analysis

 A custom metric is defined as a new type of metric that offers a user-provided metric identifier and unit of measure.
-The semantics of custom metrics are defined by you and aren't included with the default OneAgent installation.
+The semantics of custom metrics are defined by you.
 Following the definition of a custom metric, the metric can be reported for multiple monitored components.
-To arrange for custom metric ingestion and analysis, contact Dynatrace Sales.
+For full details on the setup and consumption of custom metrics in Dynatrace, see Custom metrics ingestion and analysis.